Tyrrrz/Ressy/Readme.md

 ✅ **Project status: active**.

-Ressy is a library for managing native resources stored in portable executable images (i.e. EXE and DLL files).
+Ressy is a library for reading and writing native resources stored in portable executable images (i.e. EXE and DLL files).
 It offers a high-level abstraction model for working with [resource functions](https://docs.microsoft.com/en-us/windows/win32/menurc/resources-functions) provided by the Windows API.

 > ⚠️ This library relies on Windows API and, as such, works only on Windows.